nRF24/RF24/docs/python_wrapper.md

 The RF24 lib needs to be built in C++ & installed for the python wrapper to wrap it <br>
 See [Linux Installation](md_docs_linux_install.html) and [Linux/RPi General](md_docs_rpi_general.html)

+@warning Cross-compiling the python wrapper after using CMake to install the RF24 library won't work.

 ## Python2
 ```shell
 sudo apt-get install python-dev libboost-python-dev python-setuptools python-rpi.gpio